ACT Against Hate Alliance

 This 10-series program is in response to the alarming rise in anti-Asian hate crimes in California and across the United States.
 It will bring together thought leaders, media representatives, and other key stakeholders to define the issues and explore solutions.

-Leaders from ethnic groups across the world come together for a crucial discussion about how stereotypes create marginalization or isolation of specific groups and lead to hate crimes.
-Immigrants are particularly vulnerable.
+Student leaders come together for a crucial discussion about how stereotypes create marginalization or isolation of specific groups and lead to hate crimes, bullying, and marginalization of vulnerable students.

 “It is my hope, that by establishing January 28th as